sahcanozdemir/sahcanozdemir.github.io/_pages/archive-layout-with-content.md

 ---
-title: "Archive Layout with Content"
+title: "Posters & Talks"
 layout: archive
 permalink: /archive-layout-with-content/
 ---
+new stuff
 A variety of common markup showing how the theme styles them.

 # Header one